 An ode to Thalia

-Thalia is called after the Greek Muse Thaleia.
+Thalia is named after the Greek Muse Thaleia.
 In Latin, Thaleia later became Thalia.
 Thaleia was seen as the leader of the nine Muses.
-She was said to wear an ivy crown on her head and a tambourine in her hand.
+She was said to wear an ivy crown on her head and carry a tambourine in her hand.
 With a name that meant ‘the blooming, festive joy’ Thaleia left happiness and peace behind wherever she went.
-I think this daffodil is worthy of that name: on a garden or anything of the like, she has the same effect as the beautiful Greek Muse was said to have.
+I think this daffodil is worthy of that name: in a garden, or anything similar, she has the same effect as the beautiful Greek Muse was said to have.

-In Ancient Greek, the meaning of the name is ‘the Happy’ or ‘the Blooming,’ and that is exactly what this pretty daffodil has been up to for the last one hundred years: blooming happily at the place she is planted.
-With her fresh, white colour she can create an atmosphere that looks great in every environment.
+In Ancient Greek, the meaning of the name is ‘the Happy’ or ‘the Blooming,’ and that is exactly what this pretty daffodil has been up to for the last one hundred years: blooming happily in any place she is planted.
+With her fresh, white colour she will create an ambiance that will transform any outdoor environment.
 A real must have in the garden, if you ask me.